radon-h2020/radon-particles/nodetypes/radon.nodes.azure/AzureResourceGroup/README.md

 ![](https://img.shields.io/badge/Status:-DEVELOPMENT-red)

-## Azure resource group Node Type
+## Azure Resource Group Node Type

-A node type that represents the Azure resource group.
+A node type that represents a resource group hosted on the Azure platform.

 | Name | URI | Version | Derived From |
 |:---- |:--- |:------- |:------------ |